EDUCBA Logo

 • Sub-Variance.

-The benefit of Variance:
+The Benefit of Variance

-• Variance method use for cost controls.
+• Variance method used for cost controls.

 Covariance

-The benefit of Covariance:
+The Benefit of Covariance

 • It uses in the diversification of the portfolio.

-Head to Head Comparison between Variance vs Covariance (Infographics)
+Head To Head Comparison Between Variance vs Covariance (Infographics)

 Below is the top 6 difference between Variance vs CovarianceVariance vs Covariance info

-Key Differences between Variance vs Covariance
+Key Differences Between Variance vs Covariance

 Let us discuss some of the major differences between Variance vs Covariance:

-• Variance is the average of the residuals of the same variable but the covariance is the degree of variation between two variables.
+• Variance is the average of the residuals of the same variable, but the covariance is the degree of variation between two variables.

-• Covariance is in two dimensions because of two variables whereas variance is in one dimension.
+• Covariance is in two dimensions because of two variables, whereas variance is in one dimension.

 Variance vs Covariance Comparison Table